Nachiket724/Student-Management-System/README.md

 5. Place the Repository in one specific folder.

-6. Open "StudentManagementSystem/hibernate.cfg.xml" and change the configuration and keep your Oracle SQL Database password.
+6. Open <b>StudentManagementSystem/hibernate.cfg.xml</b> and change the <b>configuration</b> and keep your Oracle SQL Database password.

      <img src="ss/hib.PNG" width="700" height="70">

 7. Create a new directory in which you want to save the files and images which are being fetch from the database.
-8. Copy the path of that directory and paste it in the "StudentManagementSystem/SendAcknow.java".
+8. Copy the path of that directory and paste it in the <b>StudentManagementSystem/SendAcknow.java</b>

      <img src="ss/sendAck1.PNG" width="700" height="70">